rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 Mapping Okta groups to Rackspace
 --------------------------------

-Assigning permissions based on groups is an efficient way to ensure permissions are properly assigned to multiple users.
+Assigning permissions based on groups is an efficient way to ensure you assign permissions properly to multiple users.
 You can use existing Okta groups or create Rackspace specific groups at Okta.

 To send Okta group information to Rackspace, you can configure